seanenck/vfu/README.md

 - instead of CLI arguments for all parameters, a JSON configuration file is passed via the `--config` flag (pass `--verify` to check the configuration without running the VM)
-- bridged networking functionality is (currently) removed
+- bridged networking functionality is removed
 - shared directory support (including readonly) via virtio is added
 - one (or more) static MACs can be attached
 - no tty options